 If you don't require emergency treatment and haven't yet been diagnosed with an ectopic pregnancy, your doctor will talk to you about medical history and symptoms.
 You'll be asked many questions about your menstrual cycle, fertility and overall health.

-- Have you ever had reproductive surgery, including getting your tubes tied (a reversal)?
+Have you ever had reproductive surgery, including getting your tubes tied (or a reversal)?